parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 64k log buffers for ram freeing can set up device without wifi
 Bluetooth 4.0 enabled (BLE/GATT/SMP)
-more apps open at once (minfree tweak, scheduler tweaks, kernel samepage merging, 64k log buffers, zram optimized) LCD color fix (no Nvidia smartdimmer/Prism) internet optimizations can use more storage space before it doesn't let you
+more apps open at once (minfree tweak, scheduler tweaks, 64k log buffers, zram optimized) LCD color fix (no Nvidia smartdimmer/Prism) internet optimizations can use more storage space before it doesn't let you